Ocean City High School

 SOUTH JERSEY CLASS B

-Riverside 12, Ocean City 0: The teams opted to meet after
+Riverside 12, Ocean City 0: The teams opted to meet after both

 SOUTH JERSEY GROUP 2